Peggir/SimpleDbUtil/README.md

 ### Retrieve data from the database
 #### hasResults
 Returns whether your query has one or more results.
-The following example has a query with two parameters (indicated by the question marks). `name` and `age` get safely injected into the statement (to prevent SQL injection).
+The following example uses a query with two parameters (notice the question marks). `name` and `age` get safely injected into the statement (to prevent SQL-injection).
 If your query has no parameters, then the third parameter of the `DbCall`-constructor can be removed.
 ```java
 public boolean existsPerson(String name, int age) throws DbCallException {
     return new DbCall<>(